Religion in Minnesota: Judaism

 Minnesota's first Jewish community formed in St. Paul in the mid-19th century.
 The Mt.
 Zion Hebrew Association was established in 1856, which received its charter from the territorial government in 1857 and established Minnesota's first Jewish cemetery.
 From 1880 to 1930, a wave of Eastern European Jewish immigrants arrived, who settled primarily in the "West Side" of St. Paul.
 Eastern European Jews began arriving in large numbers in 1882.
 By 1936, the Jewish population in Minneapolis was estimated to be 16,260, or about 3.5 percent of the city's total.
 At this time, nearly 70 percent of Minneapolis's Jewish residents, or 11,018 individuals, lived in what is now known as the Near North area.
 Antisemitism peaked in the 1930s and 1940s, notably during the 1938 gubernatorial election.
 However, the situation improved significantly in 1945 with the reforms introduced by Mayor Hubert Humphrey in Minneapolis.
 These reforms led to increased political activism among Jews, resulting in the election of several Jewish mayors and senators, despite Jews making up less than 1% of the state's population.

 In 2019, a Brandeis University community study of the nine-county Minneapolis–Saint Paul metropolitan area estimated that there were 34,500 Jewish households (5% of all households), home to 88,400 people, of whom 64,800 are Jewish.
 Among Jewish adults in the Twin Cities who affiliate with a denomination, the largest share affiliate with the Reform movement (30%), followed by the Conservative movement (18%).
-A significant portion of Jewish adults in the Twin Cities, 47%, do not identify with a specific denomination and indicate they are secular, “just Jewish,” or have no specific denomination.
+A significant portion of Jewish adults in the Twin Cities, 47%, do not identify with a specific denomination and indicate they are secular, "just Jewish," or have no specific denomination.
 31% of Twin Cities Jewish households belong to a synagogue or another Jewish worship community.
 However, 63% of Jewish adults attended services at least once in the past year, and 41% attended a service or program at a synagogue.

 The Jewish Virtual Library estimated the Jewish population in all of Minnesota was about 65,900 (1% of all adults) in 2019, and Pew reported that Judaism is practiced by between 0.5% and 1%.

 The University of Minnesota has a Center for Jewish Studies and a Hillel chapter.
-Notable Jews hailing from Minnesota include musician Bob Dylan, Mayor of Minneapolis Jacob Frey, and U.S. senators Al Frankin, Norm Coleman, and Paul Wellstone.
+Notable Jews hailing from Minnesota include musician Bob Dylan, Mayor of Minneapolis Jacob Frey, and U.S. senators Al Franken, Norm Coleman, and Paul Wellstone.